marchof/java-almanac/site/content/features/switch.md

 Suppose you need to do something in one of the branches, such as logging a value.
 In a `switch` statement, this isn't a problem.
 Each branch can contain multiple statements.
 But Java does not have general comma expressions (as in C/C++) or block expressions (as in Scala or Lisp).
 JEP 361 provides a restricted form inside `switch` expressions.

 The `->` token in a `switch` expression can be followed by a statement block, enclosed in `{ }`.
-The block must be exited through a `yield` statement that yield the block's value.
+The block must be exited through a `yield` statement that yields the block's value.
 For example:

 {{< sandbox version=java14 preview="true" mainclass="Sandbox" >}}
 {{< sandboxsource "Sandbox.java" >}}